 o Intensive consultation and detailed discussions on inception report with all involved sectors provided a comprehensive road map and endorsement for the project; Scoping workshop held in July 2015

 Institutional and coordination: 2 SPCR Coordination Team meetings held in 2015, with discussion of technical issues (screening and indicators of adaptation effectiveness) in the December meeting; Establishing mechanism for project implementation with water, agriculture and infrastructure sectors and other agencies through Adaptation Working Group, with regular round table meetings; Establishing coordination and collaboration mechanism for working with SPCR investment projects; Working with sector agencies to implement parts of their CCAPs through their CC Working Groups; Mechanisms for collaboration with other projects and initiatives, e.g. CCCA, GIZ, FAO, established with proposals for joint activities under consideration

-Capacity Building: Series of visits to key provinces Prey Veng, Kampong Thom, Battambang, and later in April 2016 in Koh Kong and Mondulkiri to identify and describe various adaptation practices for each sector; 3 day training in Vulnerability Assessment and Adaptation Planning in Battambang for over 60 government staff from sector and other SPCR agencies; Trianing of climate change risk screening tools by sector agencies to be held on 4 April
+Capacity Building: Series of visits to key provinces Prey Veng, Kampong Thom, Battambang, and later in April 2016 in Koh Kong and Mondulkiri to identify and describe various adaptation practices for each sector; 3 day training in Vulnerability Assessment and Adaptation Planning in Battambang for over 60 government staff from sector and other SPCR agencies; Training of climate change risk screening tools by sector agencies was held on 4 April 2016.

 Technical papers: Preparation of a series of guides/case studies on climate resilient planning for infrastructure at penultimate draft for consultation with sector agencies for agriculture and infrastructure, Water resources is in preparation; Draft report on climate change risk screening tools prepared and circulated for sector agencies.